DarkFlippers/unleashed-firmware/documentation/SubGHzRemotePlugin.md

 # UPDATE!!!!!!
-## Now you can create and edit map files directly on flipper, go into Applications->Sub-GHz->Remote Configurator
+## Now you can create and edit map files directly on flipper, go into Applications->Sub-GHz->Remote Maker

 <br>
 <br>